david-fried/PY-MSSQL-Handler/README.md

-# PY-MSSQL-Handler
+# SQL-Handlers

-Uses Python to perform CRUD operations on MS SQL Server databases.
+Used to perform SQL CRUD operations.
+The SQLHandlers.py file contains the bulk of the code.
+The SQLHandlers have been used with MS SQL Server.
+Adjustments may be necessary for other SQL dialects (e.g., Oracle).